 - If asked to repeat, repeat verbatim.
 When a student asks you to repeat something, resist the urge to restate it in simpler terms.
 The student is likely trying to figure out a single word, and if you change the words you use, the student loses that opportunity.
 If the student still seems confused after you repeat, then you can simplify your wording.

 - Avoid using contractions.
-This tip may require some special attention since contractions are so common.
+This tip may require some special attention since contractions are so frequent.
 Contractions, however, can sound very similar in spoken English but have very different meanings.
 Instead of confusing a student who is trying to discern between “can” and “can’t” use “cannot.”

 - Wait for the student to finish talking altogether.
 While this is, of course, a good idea in any language, it’s especially important when talking to your international student.
 Bear in mind that he or she may pause to think of words, and those pauses may sometimes sound like they are finished speaking.

 - Ask open-ended questions.
 Open-ended questions encourage students to explain why things have happened and give them more opportunities to practice English.
 For example, if a student makes a statement like, “I did not do my homework,” open-ended questions from you can shed more light on the situation.
 Perhaps they didn’t understand the assignment, didn’t know how to access an online system, or weren’t aware of the deadline.

 For examples of questions to ask in an interview, keep a look out for our post next week.